Scalar subleading soft theorems from an infinite tower of charges

 We want to focus on the first term of the expansion \eqref{diVeccia}.
 Acting with the operator $ \d^{n}_\omega(\omega \cdot )$ and taking $\omega\to0$ limit, we can single out the $n-th$ term of energy expansion

 Interestingly, both terms are homogeneous functions of degree $n-1$ in the variable $q$.
 However, the first term is factorizable because it corresponds to an operator acting on the $N-$point hard amplitude.
-Furthermore, it contains a single pole due to the collinear singularity $q\cdot k_i=0$.
+Furthermore, it contains a single pole at $q\cdot k_i=0$.